 While the run has numerous water stations, so toeing the start line hydrated is key.
 Two days before, start drinking a lot of water and focus on increasing your electrolytes intake.
 You don’t realize quite how much you lose when you sweat, and too many athletes cramp up.
 As a preventative measure, make sure that you’re hydrating really well.

 Feel free to substitute other exercises into the strength-training portion.
 Some great exercises are walking lunges, front and/or side planks, squat jumps, mountain climbers, push presses, bodyweight rows, farmer walks or other weighted carries.

 6. Build your total body strength

 You’ll be able to navigate the obstacles much more easily if you’ve got a decent foundation of strength.
 You don’t need to be a strongman but being able to complete some bodyweight exercises with relative ease will help you immensely.

 7. You will be tested physically and mentally

-All races are hard, but an obstacle race will present some unique challenges.
-Contestants are pushed to the edge with new kinds of discomfort that aren’t typical in road races.
+All runs are hard, but an obstacle run will present some unique challenges.
+Contestants are pushed to the edge with new kinds of discomfort that aren’t typical in road runs.

 8. Be sure to balance

-Cardio and strength training are both called upon during an obstacle race, so each should be a focus in your race prep.
+Cardio and stength training are both called upon during an obstacle run, so each should be a focus in your run prep.
 If you’re a fitness rookie, you should get equal amounts, and pay extra attention to any deficiencies you might have.